milomedia/tilix/_posts/2017-01-20-new-entrants.md

 - Devise roll out plans and contract with MOPs.

 ## Useful Links
 There is a vast array of information available on the Internet.
-The following links give a flavour of some of the best advice available from government, trade bodies, professional services and technology vendors.
-This is by no means exhaustive.
-In particular, there are a variety of options from other vendors for the professional services and technology touched on here.
+The following links give a flavour of some of the most easily accessible advice from government, trade bodies and market research organisations.

 Energy UK sets out the contribution the energy industry makes to the UK economy with [Energy in the UK][104] and [The energy market explained][105]